-On each reporting date, an assessment is made as to whether there are objective indications of an impairment that could have a negative impact on the expected future cash flows from the financial asset.
+Defining Stage 3 of the impairment model involves assessing on each reporting date whether there are objective indications of an impairment that could have a detrimental impact on the expected future cash flows from the financial instrument.

 The criteria for the impairment of loans essentially comprise considerable financial difficulties of the debtor as well as indications of a massive and permanent inability to service debt, whereby an improvement in the situation cannot be demonstrated.
+In the case of securities, Hamburg Commercial Bank's holdings are first filtered using a trigger test, and the triggered securities are then approved.